Hessra-Labs/hessra-sdk.rs/README.md

 );

 // Verify a token with the service chain
-// This token is only valid if it has visited and been attenuated by
+// This token is only valid if it has visited and been attested by
 // the gateway-service and processing-service. client.verify_service_chain_token(
     processing_token,